danwing/authenticating-network/draft-wing-opsawg-authenticating-network.md

 When a user connects to a wireless network the user or their device want to be sure the connection is to the expected network, as different networks provide different services in terms of performance, security, access to split-horizon DNS servers, and so on.
-Although 802.1X provides layer 2 security for both Ethernet and Wi-Fi networks, 802.1X is not widely deployed and unavailable on LTE and 5G networks -- and often applications are unaware if the underlying network was protected with 802.1X.
+Although 802.1X provides Layer 2 security for both Ethernet and Wi-Fi networks, 802.1X is not widely deployed -- and often applications are unaware if the underlying network was protected with 802.1X.

-An attacker can operate a rogue WLAN access point with the same SSID and WPA-PSK as the victim network [Evil-Twin].
-Also, there are many deployments (for example, coffee shops and bars) that offer free Wi-Fi as a customer incentive.
+An attacker can operate a rogue WLAN access point with the same SSID and WPA-PSK as a victim's network [Evil-Twin].
+Also, there are many deployments (for example, coffee shops and bars) that offer free Wi-Fi connectivity as a customer incentive.
 Since these businesses are not Internet service providers, they are often unwilling and/or unqualified to perform advanced (sometimes, complex) configuration on their network.
 In